Master of Management

 UBC Okanagan’s Master of Management (MM) degree program features:

-The MM is a part-time, course-based UBC master’s degree program delivered both online and in two-week summer sessions on campus.
+The MM is a part-time, course-based UBC master’s degree program delivered both online and in two-week summer sessions on campus or in a nearby community or communities.

 Work and learn where you live with online studies from September through June; then come together for face-to-face learning in July during intensive residential sessions at UBC’s Okanagan campus in Kelowna, BC.